Englacial/MDC/design_doc.md

    dt = open_datatree('moc_pyramid.zarr)
 ```

-...or equivlent to open a zarr DataSet / DataArray
+...or equivalent to open a zarr DataSet / DataArray

+This is different than the NERSC remapping Healpix pipeline, in that we're
+trying to get some of this functionality directly into xarray and zarr at
+a deeper and more general level.

 ## Open Technical Questions